thegetty/grj-19/README.md

 Added download links to header area

 **_includes/components/menu/item.js**
-Display subtitles and contributors in sidebar menu
+Display subtitles and contributors in sidebar menu; and don't link to section landing pages marked as `menu_link: false`

 **_includes/components/menu/resources.js**
 Add block for journal masthead info, and classes to others for css selecting